 The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires management to make estimates and assumptions that affect the recorded amounts of assets, liabilities, stockholders' equity, revenues and expenses during the reporting period, and the disclosure of contingent liabilities at the date of the consolidated financial statements.
-Estimates are used in accounting for items such as recognition of revenues and cost of revenues, goodwill and other intangible assets, business accuration accounting estimates, valuation of operating lease right-of-use assets, allowance for doubtful accounts, valuation allowances related to income taxes, accruals for potential liabilities related to lawsuits or insurance claims, the fair value of derivative instruments and the fair value of equity-based compensation awards.
+Estimates are used in accounting for items such as recognition of revenues and cost of revenues, mineral reserves, goodwill and other intangible assets, business acquisition accounting estimates, valuation of operating lease right-of-use assets, allowance for doubtful accounts, valuation allowances related to income taxes, accruals for potential liabilities related to lawsuits or insurance claims, asset retirement obligations, the fair value of derivative instruments, the fair value of equity-based compensation awards and the economic implications of the COVID-19 pandemic.
 Estimates are continually evaluated based on historical information and actual experience; however, actual results could differ from these estimates.